yeetssite/yeetssite.github.io/README.md

 ---
-it uses the [google fonts](https://fonts.google.com "google fonts this way") library that way it can load fonts without needing the user to have them installed.
-It also uses a [live markdown translator](https://md-block.verou.me/ "its called 'md-block'.
-You can see it in the code if you look.") for quality-of-life and to edit pages faster.
+it uses the [google fonts](https://fonts.google.com "google fonts this way") library that way it can load fonts without needing the user to have them installed. ~~It also uses a [live markdown translator](https://md-block.verou.me/ "its called 'md-block'.
+We stopped using it because it doesnt work on older devices.") for quality-of-life and to edit pages faster~~ I stopped using a live MD translator, as it does not work on older systems.
+See, my mission is to create a meme site that can be quickly accessed on almost any device with a web browser, new *and* old.
+To keep things simple, I'm trying to use code compatible with at least any old windows XP, OS X, iOS 6 >, and Android 4 >.

 ---
 ### colors used (in HEX):